• Skip to primary navigation

 Rhubarb Coffee Cake

-1 hr 10 mins
+1 hour hr 10 minutes mins

 | Leave a Comment |

-5 from 4 votes
+5 from 7 votes

-Jump to Recipe 03/26/21 | Updated: 03/26/21 | by Nora
+Jump to Recipe 03/26/21 | Updated: 06/19/25 | by Nora

-frontal view of rhubarb coffee cake slice on plate
+slice of rhubarb coffee cake being served

-This is absolutely one of my favorite recipes to bake during rhubarb season!
 I also make it with plums in the fall or with stone fruit during summer – it’s always so good!

 Even my oldest kid who isn’t into cake at all loves this one.
 And that’s really saying something.
 It’s great as a snack cake or for a festive brunch (think Mother’s Day!).
 It’s really good by itself, but you can also serve it with whipped cream or Greek yogurt.
 Or, I mean, vanilla ice cream?
-I’m definitely not above that last option 😉 Enjoy!
+I’m definitely not above that last option… Enjoy!

-ingredients for rhubarb coffee cake with text labels
+ingredients for rhubarb coffee cake

 Make sure you properly cut the butter into the dry ingredients, until you have a bowl of what should resemble crumbly cookie dough.
 If you don’t fully work the butter into the dry mix, you will end up with a sandy/gritty topping.